lance-gg/lance/docs/spaceships.md

 * **The server**.
 Represented by the `ServerEngine` class.
 * **The clients**.
 Represented by the `ClientEngine` class.
 * **The game logic**.
 Represented by the `GameEngine` class.
 * **Multiple game objects**.
-The `DynamicObject` is the base class for all kinds of game objects.
+The `GameObject` is the base class for all kinds of game objects.
 Each game object will be associated with one or more render objects, as well as one or more physics objects.
 * **Synchronization**.
 Lance provides several ways to synchronize between the server and the clients.
 The game developer must configure which synchronization method works best for any given game.

 As you write your game, you will need to implement